Skip to Content

 Rivaling even larger species like Yellow Warblers in volume during the breeding season, the male Carolina Wren sings its unmistakable song repeatedly to establish territory and attract females.
 With a varied repertoire, these petite songbirds switch between melodious whistles, sharp chatter, and buzzy trills.

-Their small size allows Carolina Wrens to explore brush piles and cavities that bigger birds cannot, building globe-shaped nests in odd spots.
+Their small size allows Carolina Wrens to explore brush piles and cavities that bigger birds cannot, building globe-shaped nests in odd spots, like hornet nests.
 Resilient and adaptable, Carolina Wrens thrive near human habitation.
 Though tiny, they make their presence known with an energetic, ear-catching song that stands out among the warbling of Bluebirds and calls of Mourning Doves.

 From backyard bird feeders to city parks, keep an ear out for the Carolina Wren’s song, and you’re sure to discover one of these vocal virtuosos.